H376: Various On-Site Wastewater & Well Provisions. Latest Version

 (a1) Notwithstanding subsection (a) of this section, an applicant may contract with an Authorized On‑Site Wastewater Evaluator certified pursuant to Article 5 of Chapter 90A of the General Statutes or an engineer licensed pursuant to Chapter 89C of the General Statutes to conduct any required verifications or inspections.
 The evaluator or engineer shall provide the applicant with written verification that all conditions of the Improvement Permit and Construction Authorization have been met, including an as‑built drawing meeting the standards and scale of the local health department issuing the Construction Authorization as certified by the evaluator. evaluator or engineer.
 The applicant may cover the system and place it into operation upon receipt of the evaluator's written verification and shall submit the verification to the local health department within two business days of receipt of the verification.
 The Department, the Department's authorized agents, and the local health department shall be discharged and released from any liabilities, duties, and responsibilities imposed by statute or common law from any claim arising out of or attributed to the on‑site wastewater system installation.

 (b) Upon determining that the system is properly installed or repaired and that the system is capable of being operated in installation or repair of a wastewater system in accordance with the conditions of the Improvement Permit, the rules, this Article and any conditions to be imposed in the operation permit, Permit and the Construction Authorization, including any site modification conditions noted in the Improvement Permit or Construction Authorization, as applicable, applicable, or upon receipt of written verification submitted pursuant to subsection (a1) or (a2) of this section, the local health department shall issue an operation permit authorizing the residence, place of business or place of public assembly to be occupied and for the system to be placed into use or reuse.
-A local health department may not withhold issuance of an operation permit if the wastewater system was installed or repaired pursuant to the Improvement Permit, Construction Authorization, and any conditions noted in either permit at the time of issuance unless the wastewater system owner agrees, in writing, to additional conditions in the operation permit.
-Any additional conditions in the operation permit agreed to by the wastewater system owner shall be recorded in the operation permit.
+A local health department shall not withhold issuance of an Operation Permit if all conditions specified in the Improvement Permit and Construction Authorization have been met, and the installation complies with all applicable laws and rules.
+Conditions added to the Operation Permit shall be consistent with the applicable rules and are enforceable as requirements of the permit.

 ….